Darry1968/darry1968.github.io/_posts/2024-07-05-The Space Stone.md

 ![HomePage](/assets/img/ShunyaCTF/SpaceStone/homepage.png)

-1. This the home page provided explaining about what a space stone is and what are the key facts about the space stone.
+1. The home page provides information about what a space stone is and what are the key facts about the space stone.
-2. After reviewing the source code, we understand that the Tresseract seems to be clickable and after clicking the button we are redirected to another location named `/space`.
+2. After reviewing the source code, we understand that the Tresseract seems to be clickable and after clicking the button we get redirected to another location named `/space`.
 3. This is the main application page as shown below.

 ![Untitled](/assets/img/ShunyaCTF/SpaceStone/mainpage.png)